kmoy1/ML_Book/_build/html/_sources/Ch2/intro.md

 :align: center
 ```

 We know that points on the right are predicted as credit risks ("in class") and left as non-risks ("not in class").
 In this chapter, we'll take a deeper and more technical dive into understanding what this line exactly is.
+Once we have this basic understanding, we'll be able to tackle more nuanced and complicated classification problems.